ilibarra/primer_design_covid19/README.md

 ### Workflow steps
-1. Primers are scanned against COVID-19's GenBank entry (`--fastaid` to modify with custom fasta), and filtered by desirable %GC content rules, Tm and low duplex.
+1. Primers are scanned against COVID-19's GenBank entry (`--fastaid` to modify with custom fasta), and filtered by desirable %GC content rules, Tm and local alignment between primers (duplex formation).
 2. Primers are scanned against 7 viral genomes selected to reduce amplification of untargeted viral genomes:
     - RSV, Ketapneumovirus, Parainfluenza 4a, Adenovirus E, Influenza B, Influenza A.
 3. Primers are grouped into pairs and filtered by amplicon lengths.